^

 Pathogenesis

-Symptoms of the adenoids in adults
+Symptoms adenoids in adults

-• the patient begins to snore in sleep (snoring and adenoids in adults are one of the most common combinations);
+• the patient begins to snore in his sleep (snoring and adenoids in adults are one of the most common combinations);

 • headache;

-• the patient feels stuffy ears;
+• the patient feels blocked ears;

 • hearing deteriorates;